Hilltop, Arizona

 Hilltop is a ghost town situated in Cochise County, Arizona, United States.
-Hilltop was discovered in the 1880s and was a successful mining town in the 1900s.
-Their economy declined steadily until the 1940s when Hilltop became a ghost town.
+Hilltop was established in the 1880s and was a successful mining town in the 1900s.
+Their economy declined steadily until the 1940s when it became a ghost town.
 The Hilltop Post office was erected on June 26, 1920, serving the local community.
-The most notable achievement of the town was their purchase of an automobile in 1913 which they cherished and took great care of, using it to export minerals and ores.
-Hilltop has an estimated elevation of 5702 ft above sea level in the Chiricahua Mountains on the border of Arizona and New Mexico.
+Hilltop has an estimated elevation of 5702 ft above sea level in the Chiricahua Mountains near the Arizona–New Mexico state line.